 What Does It Feel Like If I Have A Herniated Disc?

-If someone truly has a hot an irritated disc that is pushing on a nerve, it is difficult to miss.
+If someone truly has a hot and irritated disc that is pushing on a nerve, it is difficult to miss.
 Some of the most common signs and symptoms include:

-- Increased pain in the low back, that commonly is worse with sitting, as this increases pressure on our discs by up to 40%
+Increased pain in the low back, which commonly is worse with sitting, as this increases pressure on our discs by up to 40%

-- Pain that may increase when there is more pressure placed within our spinal canal that can be caused by sneezing, coughing, or straining
+Pain that may increase when there is more pressure placed within our spinal canal can be caused by sneezing, coughing, or straining

-- A poor ability to bend forward from the low back that also reproduces pain
+A poor ability to bend forward from the low back also reproduces pain